What's new with Better-B ?

 This is what Better-B stands for.
 The implementation of this new approach in apicultural management will be done in close collaboration with the actors involved.
 The restoration of harmony and balance must take place on three levels: the environment, the honey bee and beekeeping practices.

-Watch our video introductions
+Watch our "Inside the Better-B hive" video series

 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union, European Research Executive Agency (REA), SERI or UKRI.
 Neither the European Union nor the granting authorities can be held responsible for them.